Diploma in Anaesthesia Technology

 Engagement and Networking:

-• Utilizing VET’s networking events to connect with industry leaders and peers.
+• Utilising VET’s networking events to connect with industry leaders and peers.

 • Participating in VET-sponsored workshops and seminars for continuous professional development.